-What if I told you that all human beings, including you and me, have a tendency to be prejudiced towards certain people or ideas?
+What if I told you that all human beings, including you and me, have a tendency to be prejudiced towards certain ideas or people?

 If you are like a lot of people, including me, this claim makes you feel very uncomfortable.
 If you are like me, you try to be a good person and think carefully about things.
 You probably try very hard to be moral and make sure you are following good advice.
 I know I try to do these things.

-Because of this, you might feel like prejudice is something that other unthoughtful, immoral people struggle with, but it is not something that you struggle with.
+Because of this, you might feel like prejudice is something that other unthoughtful, immoral people struggle with.
+But certainly, you perhaps believe, it is not something that you struggle with.
 I get this.

 And you certainly have a point.

 The less people care about morals and good logic, the more likely they are to be prejudiced.
 A prejudice is a bias against something (an idea, a person, an animal, etc.) that is based on insufficient reason or experience.

 Of course, a person who doesn’t care about acting morally or thoughtfully is much more likely to develop a bias against something.

 And sometimes prejudices are relatively harmless.
 For example, if we are prejudiced against slugs . . .